ADHD / Autism

 We are aware that NHS services for ADHD/Autism assessment, diagnosis and treatment are limited, with extensive waiting times.
 An increasing number of patients are therefore choosing to access private providers, sometimes under the NHS ‘Right to Choose’ rules.

-For the avoidance of doubt, we would not be able to perform any investigations, physical health checks or ongoing monitoring on behalf of a private provider (whether or not you were referred under the ‘Right to Choose’), as this is their responsibility, even if they operate a remote access tele-health service.
+We are not able to perform any investigations, physical health checks or ongoing monitoring on behalf of a private provider (whether or not you were referred under the ‘Right to Choose’), as this is their responsibility, even if they operate a remote access tele-health service.

 Shared Care Prescribing for ADHD medication